-Submitting an application for employment to Barton represents a voluntary decision on the part of the prospective employee comply with the College's Administrative policies and procedures.
+Applying for employment to Barton represents a voluntary decision on the part of the prospective employee to comply with the College's Administrative policies and procedures.
 In accepting employment with Barton, the employee assumes responsibility for awareness and understanding of all policies and procedures set forth by Barton Community College.